dspeyer/dspeyer.github.io/magic.md

 | Trigger 3/day + retarget | 2 | 22 | 2920 |
 | Trigger 3/day + retarget | 3 | 26 | 3880 |
 | Trigger 3/day + retarget | 4 | 30 | 5000 |

+Also, 30 days of Bestow Skill typically requires 120 double-extended castings.
+For 3 ranks or 1 feat, this is a rating 21 spell costing $2305 each (extra 100 for needing to have the skill in question) for $265800 total.

+Hiring someone to be the target of your Borrow Skill typically costs only $100/day, but doing this in your backstory counts against starting equipment as if Bestow Skill.
+Having spent a solid month borrowing the skill came at a serious opportunity cost, and starting equipment is based on what you have, not how you got it.

 **Bespelled Item:** Cost of casting the spell plus cost of the mundane item.